tcltk/tklib/modules/tablelist/README.txt

   - a demo script containing a useful procedure that displays the configuration options of an arbitrary widget in a tablelist and enables you to edit their values interactively;
+  - a demo script implementing a widget browser based on a tablelist used as multi-column listbox;
-  - a second demo script, implementing a simple widget browser based on a tablelist;
+  - a demo script implementing a widget browser based on a tablelist used as multi-column tree widget;
+  - a demo script implementing a directory viewer based on a tablelist used as multi-column tree widget;
-  - a third demo script, showing several ways to improve the appearance of a tablelist widget;
+  - a demo script showing several ways to improve the appearance of a tablelist widget;
   - four further demo scripts, illustrating the interactive cell editing with the aid of various widgets from the Tk core and from the packages tile, BWidget, Iwidgets, combobox (by Bryan Oakley),